Adrian-Hansen-dev/opengl-space-demo/README.md

 ## Description

-In this OpenGL project, fundamental computer graphics concepts are demonstrated within a space-themed 3D scene.
+In this WebGL project, fundamental computer graphics concepts are demonstrated within a space-themed 3D scene.
 The project showcases the following features:

 - **Rendering multiple 3D objects** in a shared scene
 - **Loading geometry data** from external files (e.g., `.obj`)